ragavik/cook-better/README.md

 <ul>
 <li>Use this command to configure any food allergies, dietary restrictions, your health conditions and weight goals.
 <li>You only have to do this once and we'll keep your selections in mind whenever you search for recipes!
-<li>And remember, you can use this command and change these settings anytime.
 </ul>

 ### /searchrecipes
 <ul>
-<li>Use this command to search for recipes based on the ingredients you have!
+<li>Use this command to search for recipes based on the ingredients you have.
-<li>You can also search recipes by recipe type, cooking time and recipes for special occasions.
+<li>You can also search recipes by recipe type, cooking time or find recipes for special occasions.
 </ul>

 ### /cookbetterhelp
 <ul>
-<li>Come back to this space in case you get stuck and to watch out for any cool new features we might add!
+<li>Come back to this space in case you get stuck and to watch out for any new features we might add!
 </ul>